Skip to main content

 Villa Miani quotes bespoke.
 If you want confirmed numbers on the table while you shortlist — or the sleeps-on-site reality above changed your brief — these Rome-region venues in our directory publish starting prices:

-Palazzo Brancaccio — Rome, from €12,000.
+Palazzo Brancaccio — Rome, from €10,000 + VAT.
 The last princely palace built in Rome, in the city centre near the Colosseum, with frescoed halls and capacity to 800.
 The closest like-for-like in grandeur if you want the palazzo drama inside the city walls rather than above them.

-La Posta Vecchia — Ladispoli, from €25,000.
-A 17th-century seafront villa roughly an hour from central Rome (about half that from Fiumicino), once J. Paul Getty's home, now a luxury hotel hosting up to 160.
+La Posta Vecchia — Ladispoli, from €70,000 (€35,000 a night, two-night minimum).
+A 17th-century seafront villa roughly an hour from central Rome (about half that from Fiumicino), once J. Paul Getty's home, now a luxury hotel hosting up to 160 — a property we've priced in full in our La Posta Vecchia cost guide.
 The option that solves the accommodation question Villa Miani can't — your wedding and your guests' beds in one storied property by the sea.

-Castello Brancaccio — San Gregorio da Sassola, from €2,975.
-A medieval castle crowning a hilltown east of Rome, hosting up to 250 with accommodation for around 42 on site.
+Castello Brancaccio — San Gregorio da Sassola, from €3,975.
+A medieval castle crowning a hilltown east of Rome, hosting up to 250 with accommodation for 66 on site.
 The value play: castle theatre, weekend-wedding capability, and a starting price that leaves budget for everything else.

 None of the above is quite Villa Miani — nothing in Rome is, which is why it earns its enquiry volume.
 But the honest comparison is how good decisions get made, and if you'd rather have someone who knows these properties run the comparison for you, that's the next section.
+For the wider field, our Rome wedding venues guide covers the city and its countryside — including Tenuta 4 Pini near Frascati, which we've costed separately.

 Start Planning